mob41/ev3dev-lang-java/README.md

 # ev3dev-lang-java [![Build Status](https://travis-ci.org/mob41/ev3dev-lang-java.svg?branch=master)](https://travis-ci.org/mob41/ev3dev-lang-java)

+>This project is currently inactive in development.
+(Cause I don't have time...)

 An ev3dev unified language binding for Java, that followed with the [language wrapper specification](http://ev3dev-lang.readthedocs.org/en/latest/spec.html).

 If you are finding a document or a tutorial for a specific version, come to https://mob41.github.io/ev3dev-lang-java